udaan-iitt/editions/2024_Spring/a-cup-without-tea-for-tea-without-a-cup.md

 thumbnail: images/pexels-pixabay-235925.jpg
 authors: Otto von Bratwurst
 starred: false
-abio: "Otto von Bratwurst is a pioneering scholar in the emerging interdisciplinary field of culinary geopolitics.
+abio: "Otto von Bratwurst: Otto von Bratwurst is a pioneering scholar in the emerging interdisciplinary field of culinary geopolitics.
 He is well-known for inventing the process used to grind many different types of meat into a homogenous sausage, which he used to unify many independent states (like Brezelnburg, Pumpernickelia, Schnitzel-land and parts of the Krautso-Hungry